1990–91 in English football: Diary of the season

 1 December 1990 – Sheffield United are still looking for a league win 15 games into the season, with just four points to their name, after losing 2–1 at Aston Villa, while Derby's upswing continues and they climb to 14th place with a 2–1 win at Sunderland, who stand 16th.
 A Lee Sharpe goal gives Manchester United a 1–0 win at Everton, United's first win at Goodison Park since January 1982.
 There is thrilling action in the Second Division when a 5–4 win for the hosts at Filbert Street sees David Kelly score a hat-trick for Leicester and Micky Quinn score a hat-trick for Newcastle.
 The result helps lift Leicester clear of the relegation zone, while Newcastle are now 16th in the Second Division and six points adrift of the playoffs, mounting the pressure on manager Jim Smith who had almost delivered Newcastle promotion last season.
 West Ham remain top of the Second Division with a 3–1 home win over West Bromwich Albion, Port Vale close in on the playoffs with a 5–1 home win over Plymouth, Oldham retain second place with a 6–1 home win over Brighton, and Middlesbrough go third win a 3–0 home win over Hull.

 2 December 1990 – Arsenal end Liverpool's unbeaten League run by beating them 3–0 at Highbury, cutting the gap at the top to two points.

 4 December 1990 – Luton Town win the Soccer Six at the G-Mex Centre, beating Liverpool 4–0 in the final.

-8 December 1990 – Heavy snow causes many Football League and FA Cup fixtures to be postponed, but a decent amount of matches in the less seriously affected areas go ahead.
+8 December 1990 – Heavy snow causes many Football League and FA Cup fixtures to be postponed, but a decent number of matches in the less seriously affected areas go ahead.
 Arsenal miss the chance to go ahead at the top of the table on goal difference when they are held to a 1–1 draw at Luton.
 Tottenham draw 3–3 at home to Sunderland.
 The first match between Manchester United and Leeds United at Old Trafford for nearly a decade ends in a 1–1 draw.
 Everton increase Coventry's relegation worries and boost their own chances of staying clear of relegation with a 1–0 win at Goodison Park.
 West Ham remain firmly in the lead at the top of the Second Division with a 1–0 win at struggling Portsmouth.

 13 December 1990 – Southampton pay £1million for a player for the first time in their history by signing midfielder Alan McLoughlin from Swindon Town.

 15 December 1990 – Liverpool are four points ahead at the top of the First Division, with a game in hand, after beating Sheffield United 2–0 to leave their hosts winless and still with only four points to their name so far this season, while Arsenal are held to a 2–2 draw at home to Wimbledon.
 A 10-goal thriller at the Baseball Ground sees Chelsea beat Derby 6–4.
 QPR remain second from bottom with a 2–1 defeat at home to Nottingham Forest.